mtumilowicz/java-reactive-programming-rxjava2-Observable-Single-Completable-theory/README.md

 * `OnNext` - conveys data to the observer
 * `OnCompleted` - indicates that:
     * `Observable` has completed successfully
-    * it will be emitting no further items
+    * no further items
 * `OnError` - indicates that:
     * `Observable` has terminated with a specified error condition
-    * it will be emitting no further items
+    * no further items

 ### contract
 * an `Observable` may make zero or more `OnNext` notifications
-* it may then follow by either (not both) an `OnCompleted` or an `OnError`
+* it may then follow by either (not both) `OnCompleted` or `OnError`
 * after `OnCompleted` or `OnError` - no further notifications
 * `OnError` must contain the cause of the error (`OnError` with a `null` value is invalid)
-* `Observables` must issue notifications to observers serially (not in parallel)
+* `Observables` must issue notifications serially (not in parallel)
-* `Observables` may issue these notifications from different threads, but there must be a formal happens-before relationship between the notifications
+* `Observables` may issue notifications from different threads, but there must be a formal happens-before relationship between the notifications
+* simple example of illegal, concurrent modifications:
     ```
-    // ILLEGAL
     Observable.create(s -> {
         // FIRST THREAD
         new Thread(() -> {